benoitc/erlang-metrics/doc/metrics.md

 </code></pre>
 <br />

-update an histogram with a value or a function returning a value
+update an histogram with a value or the duration of a function.
+When passing a function the result will be returned once the metric have been updated with the duration.

 <a name="update_meter-3"></a>